codebuddies/documentation/contribution/quick_steps.md

 Please follow the next chapters for more detailed instructions.

-Check out our [Onboarding PPT for New Contributors](https://docs.google.com/presentation/d/1tlU9hWUsP44W6I0qEre0CgqrjLUaK1Vwr-hGq7phn0Q/edit?usp=drive_web) for a quicker overview
+Check out our [Onboarding PPT for New Contributors](https://docs.google.com/presentation/d/1tlU9hWUsP44W6I0qEre0CgqrjLUaK1Vwr-hGq7phn0Q/edit?usp=drive_web) for a quicker overview!